xeroctl conversations

 add-item

 Add a new item to a conversation.
 The --content option is required.
 Defaults to type message with role user.
+The conversation ID conv_abc123 in the examples is a placeholder; substitute the ID printed by conversations create.

 # Add a user message